gvwilson/sdxpy/src/layout/index.md

 As simple as it is,
-this code could still contain errors (and did during development), so we write some tests to check that it works as desired before trying to build anything more complicated:
+this code could still contain errors (and did during development), so we write some tests to check that it works properly before trying to build anything more complicated.
+One such test is:

-[% inc pat="test_easy_mode.*" fill="py out" %]
+[% inc file="test_easy_mode.py" keep="example" %]

 ## Positioning {: #layout-position}